-They did it, he said, to “this city, this city where organized labor got its start, this city that started the middle class — it started here.
-This city, which produced the first black mayor in the country, this city that passed the first open housing law in the United States, this city.
+They did it, he said, to “this city, this city where organized labor got its start, this city that created the middle class… it started here.
+This city, which gave us our first black mayor in the country, this city that passed the first open housing law in the United States, this city.

 “But you decided because of your greed, when you switched the whole city over to the river, once you figured out what the river was doing to people, you didn’t listen.”

 Believe me, there is no one who wants to see Donald J. Trump’s chaotic administration end more than me.
 But the movie filled me with fear again and I went home anxious and depressed.
 I’m not sure what I wanted from “Fahrenheit 11/9” — not platitudes, certainly, not comfort.
 Maybe I wanted laughter again — the kind of shared, knowing laughter that makes us all think “we’re better than this and we’re going to throw the bastards out.”

 That is, in fact, Moore’s central prescription.
 He powerfully makes the point that the real “winners” in 2016 were the 100 million people who didn’t vote, as Paul Rozycki pointed out in his September column here.
 Moore’s exhortation about what to do about our present predicament is reclaim our voice–to use our vote.
 As my husband said afterwards, “Voting is the only process we have for settling the disputes of our country nonviolently.”
 Moore forcefully argues the same.

 So, while I walked out of there with my dread and horror exacerbated, like a scab pulled off, I’m thinking, maybe we will throw the bastards out, as my husband and my friends that night lustily predict.